lyndaflower/City-pizza-barkey/README.md

 Tools that I have used:Visual Studio Code as a text editor.
                        GitHub for hosting my project and keep it safe.
 ## Support and contact details
- If you got any questions,an ideas or concerns.Just contact me on email :umurerwalynda@gmail.com.
+ If you got any questions,an ideas you can use an email :umurerwalynda@gmail.com.
 ### License
 MIT License